JoaoAlvesSilva/JoaoAlvesSilva/README.md

 ### Hi there 👋, my name is Joao
-I'm a postdoctoral researcher in Theoretical Physics at the University of Oxford.
+I'm a quantitative analyst at Citi.
+Formerly, I was a postdoctoral researcher in Theoretical Physics at the University of Oxford.
+I have a PhD in Theoretical Physics from EPFL.

-I'm transitioning from academia to quantitative finance.
-I'll use this website to document my learning progress in subjects like Data Science, Data Structures and Algorithms or SQL.

 ![](https://github.com/JoaopadSilva/JoaopadSilva/blob/main/goggins_logs.jpeg)